Chocolate Peanut Butter Ice Cream With Homemade Waffle Cones Recipe

 If you have children, you might consider purchasing a waffle cone maker.
 The batter is as easy to prepare as pancake batter and the maker as easy to use as a waffle iron.
 The cones will get rave reviews from your family!

-The Chef's Choice Waffle Cone Express is my machine of choice.
-Both easy to use and easy to clean, it turns out cones which are tastier and fresher than those sold in supermarkets.
+The is my machine of choice.
+Both easy to use and easy to clean, it turns out cones that are tastier and fresher than those sold in supermarkets.
 They're also smaller than the waffle cones found at gourmet ice cream shops.
 Just grease the waffle iron well before using.
 Be sure to use hot pads when handling the waffle maker and a spatula to remove the baked waffle.
+Chef's Choice Waffle Cone Express

 Vanilla Waffle Cones